 The globalization of organizations is an undeniably reality.
 Businesses and governments are working together to solve problems too big and too complex for any one country.
 Unfortunately, a quick glance through the recent news headlines points to a critical roadblock in the path to successful international collaboration: a severe lack of trust across organizational and national borders.
 Trust is one of the basic building blocks of successful collaboration.

-Continue reading But, don’t you forgive me?
-Why the golden rule may not repair trust across cultures — by Dr. Jessica Wildman
+Continue reading The golden rule across cultures – by Dr. Jessica Wildman

 The tips of our fingers and the swipes of our thumbs have the power to prompt a call to action or to cripple established marketing efforts.
 Social media is a juggernaut that includes networking sites such as Twitter, Facebook, YouTube, Pinterest, Instagram, Google+, LinkedIn, WordPress, and Reddit.
 In addition, new media types include feeds, blogs, vlogs and podcasts.
 The list grows and adapts to the global information-on-demand market.
 However, few global leaders think about the intersection of culture and social media in their attempts to convey their organization’s values and voice.
 Mismanagement of messages to global audiences can have substantial consequences, and these consequences are permanent.
 Online actions made by global organizations exist in a living record that is continually updated to a worldwide online repository.